alexmchale/blog/content/about.markdown

 I'm a computer programmer with a passion for design and development.
 I enjoy starting on a project from the bottom and driving it to completion.

-I got my start writing software by programming on MUDs over telnet.
+I got my start writing software by programming on MUDs (text-based, online games) over telnet.
 I was comfortable with UNIX before I ever used a Windows computer.
 In '96 or '97 I discovered Linux and was thrilled with the chance to run something UNIX-like at home.

 Today, I love writing Ruby on OSX, both on Rails and off.
 I enjoy experimenting with other languages.
-I have deployed several large projects in C and Java.
+I have deployed several large products in C and Java.
 I'm trying to find the time to really figure out Erlang!
 I have been having fun lately playing with node-js.